List of festivals in Nigeria: Calabar Carnival

-The Calabar Carnival has been held in Calabar since 2006, including band competitions, a parade, food and dancing.
+The Calabar Carnival has been held in Calabar since 2006, including band competitions, a parade, food, and dancing.
 It has been called Nigeria's biggest street party.

 The carnival may have as many as 50,000 costumed participants and 2 million spectators, and is broadcast on television Stations across the country.
 It is the culmination of the month-long Calabar festival.

-The Calabar Carnival holds at the end of the year in Nigeria, and in keeping with tradition, carnival teams march across the streets where they engage in colorful displays and competitions from which winners are selected and awarded.
-Participating teams usually rehearse for months in advance before the carnival date itself.
+The Calabar Carnival is held at the end of the year, and, in keeping with tradition, carnival teams march through the streets, where they perform colorful displays and compete, with winners selected and awarded.
+Participating teams usually rehearse for months before the carnival date.